 Thatcher lent her political power and agency to the form of class struggle from above which saw a strong anti-union bias, wage and welfare cutting, the privatisation of health, education and transport while at the same time strengthening the authority and power of the state and maintaining a fervent anti-leftism.

 The Thatcherite-style policies were also well known in a different context over 10,000 kilometres away in Chile, under the auspices of General Augusto Pinochet, who took power in a coup on September 11, 1973.
-Thatcher was a strong supporter of the brutal dictator right up until his death while on house arrest in Britain awaiting trial.
+Thatcher was a strong supporter of the brutal dictator.
 Along with the murder of thousands of Chileans, Pinochet, like Thatcher, dismantled popular political institutions and oversaw the first country in the world to adopt what would become known as the neoliberal model.

 Both of these leaders oversaw the creation of what has been termed a “citizen’s wasteland”.
 The dictatorship in Chile and Thatcher’s government decimated means of civic association with the aim to build an atomised and individualistic society.
 It was, as Thatcher famously said, “there is no such thing as society”.
 In Chile, the neoliberal model was at the heart of a totalitarian project, and in Britain it was to usher in a new era.